Code-Institute-Submissions/trigg4tables/README.md

 ```

-4. **Keyboard Verses Keypad** During initial testing with the target audience, rather than using the keypad, children were using the device keyboard to input.
-Changing an input field to a label prevented this from happening again.
+4. **Keyboard Verses Keypad** During initial testing children were using the device keyboard to input letters rather than numbers.
+Changing an input field to a label forced the use of the keypad, preventing device keyboard use.

-5. **Enter Reloading Site** Pressing the enter key on a desktop would reload the page sending the user back to the start.
+5. **Enter Reloading Site** During development it was noted that pressing the enter key on a desktop would reload the page sending the user back to the start.
 A prevent default method resolved the issue.

 ```
 $(document).on("keypress", function(e) {